FAQ

 What is Back Street Kittens and how did it start?

-Back Street Kittens originated in February 2019, when Teresa Martinez, a former animal rescue worker living in Duluth, Georgia, found five seven-week-old feral kittens in her back yard.
+Back Street Kittens originated in February 2019, when Teresa Kern, a former animal rescue worker living in Duluth, Georgia, found five seven-week-old feral kittens in her back yard.
 After taking them into her house for care, she approached several of the local rescues for assistance, only to find out that they were overextended and unable to help her.
 Following a couple of trips to the vet (and some very large bills), someone there suggested she had the right background and experience to start a rescue of her own.

-Teresa recruited a few friends from her days working in cat rescue to join her in the adventure, and Back Street Kittens, Inc., was born.
+Teresa recruited a few friends from her days working in cat rescue to join her in the adventure and Back Street Kittens, Inc., was born.
 We are registered with the Georgia Department of Agriculture and are designated as a 501(c)(3) charitable organization by the Internal Revenue Service.

 We are a small, foster-based rescue which allows us to keep our focus where it belongs: on our fabulous, formerly-feral kittens!